 Notice how tirelessly these guys argued that DNA doesn’t actually contain a code.
 (Also notice that at the very same time they also try to argue that gravity is a code!)
 And although most members of the board don’t explicitly admit it, their argument does ultimately fail.
 The pattern in DNA is a code.

 You will notice that there is a handful of atheists here who do acknowledge that DNA is a code – and that yes, my first two points are correct, all known codes are designed.
 They are lambasted by their brethren and accused of secretly being on my side.

 It is not my intent to embarrass, humiliate or “show up” anyone here.
 Nobody likes to be publicly made a fool.
 Nonetheless truth does matter.
 And if naturalism is false, then the faster we put a fork in it, the faster we can get to the truth.
-After all, if there is a pre-designed order in living things, then the most unproductive assumption science could possibly make would be that it is random, accidential or purposeless.
+After all, if there is a pre-programmed order in the universe, then the most unproductive assumption science could possibly make would be that it is random, accidental or purposeless.

 Here, atheists show themselves to be just as devout in their beliefs, and just as steadfast in the face of reason, as the adherents of any world religion.

 NOTE: Origin of Information is now the subject of a $3 million USD technology prized funded by private equity investment group Natural Code LLC.
 Details here.

 Get 3 free chapters of Evolution 2.0: Breaking the Deadlock Between Darwin and Design here.